Current projects

 Substructural Information Flow

 Leveraging existing mechanisms for parametric polymorphism, we've developed a new syntax for information flow that offers (sometimes significantly) simpler type signatures.
 This simplified syntax invites an analysis of substructural information flow control, identifying structure analogous to the rules of weakening, contraction, and exchange in most existing theories of information flow.
 We've shown that reasoning about capabilities and resource exhaustion naturally emerges from an information flow system equipped with substructural reasoning-- not only intuitively, but formally.
 The latter is substantiated via substructural non-interference, a powerful generalization of non-interference that takes advantage of the substructural properties of our system.
 Check out the presentation at IWACO 2024!
-There's a full-length paper coming soon.
+There's also some lecture notes from when I used it pedagogically for an undergraduate security course.
+A full-length paper is coming soon.

 Past projects